darradak-school/EvolutionaryComputation2025/Assignment1/final/doc/readme.txt

 "python evolutionary_modular.py"

 (Would take >24hrs to complete USA and pr2392 on larger test cases - ran on smaller test examples even after multithreading/parellelizing due to submission deadlines)
-(Added parellelizisation may cause issues on some systems but should work naturally using up to as many processes as possible)
+(Added parellelizisation may cause issues on some systems but should work naturally using up to as many processes as available)

 Run inverover algorithm - Ex.7
 "python inverover.py"